 Voice has reached a point of diminishing returns as the bandwidth per conversation was dropped 8:1 or more.
 Headers can be many times the size of the voice payload.

 Video codecs continue to improve.
-Smaller video payloads enhance the relative importance of header overhead and raise the potential savings from header compression.
+The search for lower video latency points to smaller video payloads which enhance the relative importance of header overhead and raise the potential savings from header compression.

-So why do packets still carry all those other headers--IP, UDP/TCP, RTP, etc.--despite a high cost in bandwidth?
-Tradition plays a part.

-Some applications and LAN connectivity often depend on multiple headers.
-Carrying all the headers preserves the end-to-end session at each protocol layer.
-For example, reliable transport by retransmission of errored packets typically depends on one session or chain of sessions between end points.

-MPLS developed as a tweak to IP routing to speed up transport and provide some security features at a time when enterprises migrated off of leased lines.
-Maintaining all headers and simply adding a Label ahead of them was easy to implement,.

 Use Cases

-Breaking connections into two sessions has three initial uses cases.
+Breaking connections into two sessions joined by an efficient bridge has three initial uses cases.

-SB at IP and Above
+Session Bridge at IP and Above

 A proof of concept (custom software on commercial hardware platforms) improves efficiency for VoIP by replacing RTP/UDP/IP headers (about 100 bytes) with a tag header of 8 bytes.
 The demonstration operates over an Ethernet switch with the appropriate Labels or transport via existing MPLS networks.

-A Session Bridge instance acts as a Label Edge Rlouter: the bridge tag starts with an MPLS Label.
-For bridged Ethernet connections the tag may omit the Label, which makes the tag only 4 bytes, down from 8 bytes.
+A Session Bridge instance acts as a Label Edge Router: the bridge tag starts with an MPLS Label.
+For bridged Ethernet connections the tag may omit the Label, which makes the tag only 4 bytes.

-VoIP
+Table 1: Demonstrated VoIP Bandwidth Savings of Session Bridge Appliances